France meets Alstom bidders with pledge to protect jobs

 NATIONALISATION?

-A deal with Siemens - an option floated a decade ago but rejected by both Alstom's CEO Kron and former president, then finance minister, Nicolas Sarkozy - could be more complicated to carry out, due to more overlap and antitrust issues than with GE, the sources said.
+A deal with Siemens - an option floated a decade ago but rejected by both Alstom's CEO Kron and then-president Nicolas Sarkozy - could be more complicated to carry out, due to more overlap and antitrust issues than with GE, the sources said.

 Alstom's unions warned a Siemens tie-up would mean big layoffs at both companies.
 Alstom employs 18,000 people in France, about 20 percent of its total workforce, against GE's 10,000 French workers and 7,000 for Siemens.